t-w/ADFlib/README.md

 ### adfsalvage
-An utility allowing to list deleted entries (files, directories) on a volume and undelete them (in the future possibly also extract them to local filesystem).
+An utility allowing to list deleted entries (files, directories) on a volume and, if possible, undelete them (in the future possibly also extract them to local filesystem).

 ## Credits:
 - main design and code : Laurent Clévy